kwong70/LidHeightPrivacyPolicy/privacy-policy.md

 ## Collection of Routine Information

 LidHeight requires access to the camera on users' mobile devices.
 LidHeight does not require their users to create or have an account to use the application.
-From this LidHeight gathers no information on the user.
+From this, LidHeight gathers no information on the user.
 The application uses depth-sensing capabilities in the mobile camera to calculate and display the palpebral fissure height and pupillary distance of the user.
 There are no user accounts.

 ## Data Use and Sharing